Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-x55_Zt2OLQ4.md

 # [February 9th, 2021 Livestream](../2021-02-09.md)
 ## Q&A: When will we be able to get different character customisations?
 https://www.youtube.com/watch?v=x55_Zt2OLQ4
-This question was possibly duplicated with a more recent answer: [March 9th, 2021 Livestream Q&A: Will there be at some point Character Customisation?](./yt-fy4_awSdvk0.md) [https://www.youtube.com/watch?v=fy4_awSdvk0](https://www.youtube.com/watch?v=fy4_awSdvk0)
+This question was possibly duplicated with a more recent answer: [March 30th, 2021 Livestream Q&A: New Suit Skins?](./yt-1ekgStY-lEc.md) [https://www.youtube.com/watch?v=1ekgStY-lEc](https://www.youtube.com/watch?v=1ekgStY-lEc)

 ### Topics